MouronRoger/First1KGreek/README_tests.md

 - `tests/test_page_generation.py` - Tests for HTML content generation
 - `tests/test_utils.py` - Tests for utility functions
 - `tests/conftest.py` - Configuration and fixtures for pytest integration
+- `tests/test_pytest_sample.py` - Example of pure pytest-style tests

+## Testing Frameworks

+The project supports two testing approaches:

+1. **unittest** - Traditional unittest-based tests that extend `unittest.TestCase`
+2. **pytest** - More modern pytest-style tests with fixtures and improved assertions

+We are gradually transitioning from unittest to pytest while maintaining backward compatibility.
+New tests should be written in pytest style when possible.

 ## Test Design Choices